wp-plugins/ewww-image-optimizer-cloud/readme.txt

 = Optimize Almost Everything =

 As of version 1.7.0, site admins can specify any folder within their wordpress folder to be optimized.
 The 'Optimize More' option under Tools will optimize theme images, BuddyPress avatars, BuddyPress Activity Plus images, Meta Slider slides, WP Symposium images, GD bbPress attachments, and any user-specified folders.
 Additionally, this tool can run on an hourly basis via wp_cron to keep newly uploaded images optimized.
-Any images optimized via this tool are stored in the database so that the optimizer does not attempt to re-optimize them unless they are modified (and so you can take a look at the table to see what exactly is being optimized).
+Schedule optimization does NOT include Media Library images, because they are already optimized on upload.

 = NextGEN Gallery =